 At TrekkSoft, we have worked with a selection of Destination Management Organizations/Companies (DMOs/DMCs) who have opened a new revenue stream by becoming an online marketplace for tours & activities within their destination.

 A DMO website tends to drive a lot of traffic from travelers look for recommendations on what to do during their visit.
 Why not take the opportunity to promote more businesses in the area, recommend experiences and take commission.

 You should consider transforming your website into an online marketplace if:

 You're a DMO looking to improve the traveler experience at your destination OR your destination lacks a DMO, but there is a clear need for an integrated platform where travelers can find information.

 Want to know how to do that?
-We've got 5 tips.
+Here are 5 useful tips.

 Goals are great because they give you an idea of a where you want to be at the end of the day.
-However, without a strategy, an overarching vision to achieve your goals, your business will not be able to adapt to quick changes and remain competitive in the tourism industry.
+However, without a strategy that is an overarching vision to achieve your goals, your business will not be able to adapt to quick changes and remain competitive in the tourism industry.

 According to Graham Kenny, there are 3 steps you can take to align your goals and form a coherent strategy:

 Identify which stakeholders you depend on for success.
 According to Graham, "without the support of stakeholders such as customers, suppliers, employees, and shareholders, for example, you have no organization.
 But you have to identify those who are key to the long-term survival and prosperity of your organization — and then satisfy them."